 - ½ cup quick oats

 - 2 tablespoon ground flax * chia seeds can be substituted

-- ½ tsp baking soda
+- ½ teaspoon baking soda

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 4 tbsp brown sugar
+- 4 tablespoon brown sugar

 - 1 cup smooth reduced fat peanut butter ** I use light peanut butter

 - 1 large egg beaten